-Vanessa Lawrence is a Partner and Chartered Trade Mark Attorney.
+Vanessa Lawrence is Chartered Trade Mark Attorney and Consulting Attorney of the firm.
 Vanessa handles a wide range of UK and international trade mark cases and works across various commercial sectors including fashion, food & beverage, travel and telecommunications.

 The Legal 500 2019 edition has now been published and we are delighted that the firm has once again been ranked as a leading firm for both patents and trade marks, and that our level of service was recognised, once again, as “outstanding”: “The ‘excellent’ A.A.
 Thornton & Co. ‘goes the extra mile to provide outstanding customer service’ and has… Read more »